 Collaborative opportunities

-The new visual planning for organizations, initiatives, policies, research, strategy and AI agents.
+Using DoView Boards for visual planning and management of organizations, initiatives, policies, research, strategy and AI agents.

 Quick overview

-DoView Planning can be used to plan and implement activities within any kind of organization, policy, strategy, program, or initiative.
-Additionally, it can also be used to coordinate collaborations and joint ventures, such as between organizations and the type of ad hoc project teams that are becoming more common in the current business environment.
-It also has potential to coordinate human-AI collaboration and may be able to be used to manage AI agents as they increasingly start acting semi-autonomously in the world.
+DoView Boards can be used to plan and implement activities of any kind of organization, policy, strategy, program, or initiative.
+Additionally, they can be used to coordinate collaborations and joint ventures, such as between organizations and the type of ad hoc project teams that are becoming more common in the current AI-saturated business environment.
+They also may have the potential to coordinate human-AI collaboration and may be able to be used to manage AI agents as they increasingly act autonomously in the world.

-With this in mind, we encourage people and those managing AI systems to freely adopt DoView Planning as a methodology.
-Currently, you can use DoView Planning in PowerPoint, Google Slides, or in our award-winning legacy app.
-However, we want DoView Planning and the unique features of our legacy outcomes app (with acknowledgment) to be incorporated into other planning applications, platforms, and systems.
-People may do this independently of us, or alternatively, some might want to collaborate with us on joint projects to further develop DoView Planning, incorporate DoView Planning features into apps, platforms and systems and enhance outcomes theory, the theoretical framework that DoView Planning is based on.
+With this in mind, we encourage people and those managing AI systems to freely adopt DoView Boards as a methodology.
+DoView Boards are and open-source project and any developer can included them in any app, platform or system just with acknowledgment.
+Developers can do this independently of us, althernative, some might want to collaborate with us on joint projects to further develop DoView Board and enhance DoView Planning and outcomes theory, the theoretical framework that DoView Boards are based on.

-Below, you'll find a variety of projects we are keen to collaborate with others on, which would advance DoView Planning, outcomes theory and embedding DoView Planning features in other apps, platforms and systems.
-Some of these are AI related projects, others are ones that business schools could do.
+Below, you'll find a variety of projects we are keen to collaborate with others on, which would advance the use of DoView Boards, DoView Planning and outcomes theory.
+Some of these are AI-related projects, others are ones that those involved organizational development might be interested in.

 Possible collaborative projects

-This is a list of possible projects for further developing DoView Planning and outcomes theory.
-Get in touch if you would like to collaborate on any of these, or if you like, just let us know if you are working on some of them independently.
+This is a list of possible projects for further developing DoView Boards, DoView Planning and outcomes theory.
+Get in touch if you would like to collaborate on any of these, or, if you like, just let us know if you are working on some of these issues independently.
 Also, get in touch if you want to explore other possibilities.

 • Further developing the existing DoView Drawing Rules.
-We already know that DoView strategy/outcomes diagrams created with the DoView Drawing Rules effectively capture strategy and can support better decision-making in many different settings.
-The aim is for DoView diagrams to become a widely used visual language for working with any type of strategy.
-One that captures all of the key information decision-makers need immediately available when making high-stakes strategic decisions.
+We already know that DoView Boards’ This-Then pages created with the DoView Drawing Rules effectively capture the logic of any strategy and can support better decision-making in many different settings.
+The aim is for DoView Boards to become a widely used visual language for working with any type of strategy.
+The current DoView Drawing Rules were developed to visualize on a This-Then page a DoView Board the key aspects of the strategic logic that decision-makers need to take into account.
+And to do this in a way that enables the DoView Board to act as a shared thinking tool against which decision-makers can deliberate about strategy.
+There may be ways in which the DoView Drawing Rules could be improved.

 A standard for storing and sharing DoView diagrams

 • Developing a standard for storing and sharing DoViews.
-For instance, at the moment, the DoView legacy app saves DoViews in XML format.
-An XML schema, or other format, could be developed that contains all of the key elements that could be included in any DoView.
+DoView Boards are HTML files and a minimum DoView Board standard specification is included in the DoView Boards open-source GitHub.
+The DoView Legacy App can save files in XML format.
+An XML schema, or other format, could be potentially be developed that contains all of the key elements that could be included in any DoView Board.
 This would enable portability of DoView diagrams between different apps, platforms and systems.

 Shareable Collections of DoViews

-• Developing collections of DoViews that are expert or AI-verified and capture evidence-based best practice in different domains using the standard format of DoView diagrams.
-This would speed up best practice sharing as others could ‘borrow’ evidence-based best practice to include in their own DoViews.
+• Developing collections of DoView Boards that are expert or AI-verified and capture evidence-based best practice in different domains using the standard format of DoView Boards.
+This would speed up best practice sharing as others could ‘borrow’ evidence-based best practice to include in their own DoView Boards.
+Funders or oversight agencies might find this to be a good way of them ensuring that those agencies they are funding or have oversight of are doing evidence-based practice.

 DoView’s effectiveness in communicating strategy

-• Comparing standard strategic planning and strategy communication documentation with DoViews.
+• Comparing standard strategic planning and strategy communication documentation with DoView Boards.
 A very small informal study showed that planners thought that DoViews were 40% more effective at communicating strategy than traditional strategic planning documentation.
 It would be interesting to conduct a proper study on this.

-• Governments spend considerable resources in producing documentation about what they are doing.
-It would be interesting to see if stakeholders and members of the public find that DoView diagrams, such as a Whole of Government DoView would be a better way of communicating with stakeholders and the public about what government is trying to achieve.
+• Governments spend considerable resources on producing documentation about what they are doing.
+It would be interesting to see if stakeholders and members of the public find that DoView Boards, such as a Whole of Government DoView Board Collection, would be a better way of communicating with stakeholders and the public about what government is trying to achieve.

 DoView-creating prompts

-• Creating prompts that can be used with other AI systems to draw DoViews.
-This has been done with the ChatGPT DoView Drawing Prompt.
-The same could be done for other AI systems.
+• Creating prompts that can be used with other AI systems to draw DoView Boards.
+The current DoView Board Prompt Package has been tested with ChatGPT and Claude.
+It could be tested and optimized for other AI systems.

-Embedding unique features of the DoView legacy outcomes app into other apps, platforms and systems
+Embedding the features of DoView Boards within other apps, platforms or systems

-• Embedding DoView Planning and the unique features of the DoView legacy app in other apps, platforms and systems.
-Anyone is free to include the unique features of the DoView legacy outcomes app into other systems (with acknowledgment).
-Get in touch if you want to work with us on this.
+• Embedding DoView Planning and the features of DoView Boads in other apps, platforms and systems.
+Anyone is free to include the features of DoView Boards into other systems (with acknowledgment).
+Get in touch if you want us to help you do this.

-Using DoViews to abstract ‘This-Then’ claims from any knowledge product or domain
+Using DoView Boards to abstract ‘This-Then’ claims from any knowledge product or domain

-• Exploring the use of DoViews in quickly summarizing, abstracting and improving understanding of a wide range of knowledge products that are in any way relevant to taking action in the world.
+• Exploring the use of DoView Boards to quickly summarise, abstract, and improve understanding of a wide range of knowledge products that are in any way relevant to taking action in the world.
+At the moment, DoView Boards can be used to describe a research domain and as the basis for discussion about the details of scientific hypotheses.
+This use case for DoView Boards could be explored further.

-• Developing browser plug-ins that enable AI to immediately convert the content of any web page into a DoView, surfacing the ‘This-Then’ claims being made on that webpage or in a research report, or other similar types of articles.
+• Developing browser plug-ins that enable AI to immediately convert the content of any web page into a DoView Board, surfacing the ‘This-Then’ claims being made on that webpage or in a research report, or other similar types of articles.

 • Comprehensively DoViewing current theory and knowledge in different scientific domains.
 Scientific domains can be regarded as a set of ‘This-Then’ claims.
 As such, they can be represented in the form of a DoView diagram.
-See the Research page for how DoView Planning can be used for research and the Research Domain DoViews page for examples of how a whole research domain can be captured in a DoView strategy diagram.
+See the Research page for how DoView Planning can be used for research for examples of how a whole research domain can be captured in a DoView strategy diagram.

-• Developing a platform for creating large-scale DoViews of scientific domains such that researchers could contribute to it, identify portions of the DoView that their current research projects are focusing on, and amend it in light of their research findings.
-These research domains would also be used by research funders and stakeholders interested in knowing about and applying research in the domain.
+• Creating curated large-scale DoView Boards of scientific domains such that researchers could contribute to them, identify portions of the DoView that their current research projects are focusing on, and amend them in light of their research findings.
+These research domains DoView Boards could also be used by research funders and stakeholders interested in knowing about and applying research in the domain.
+This is currently explored in the page on using DoView Boards in research.

 Real-time DoView generation

-• Developing AI-generated real-time DoViews of presentations such that, as someone is presenting, a real-time DoView would be being produced showing the emerging ‘This-Then’ claims the presenter is making as they make them.
+• Developing AI-generated real-time DoView Boards of presentations such that, as someone is presenting, a real-time DoView would be being produced showing the emerging ‘This-Then’ claims the presenter is making as they make them.

-• Regarding the previous idea, having AI evaluate in real time the existing evidence for the ‘This-Then’ claims that are emerging from a presentation.
+• Regarding the previous idea, having AI evaluate in real time the existing evidence for the ‘This-Then’ claims that are emerging from a presentation captured within a DoView Board.

 Further developing outcomes theory